ihor-delta/delta/APPS.md

 - voting system is disabled
 - collective decisions mechanism is disabled
 - decision making of coordinating @CI by others is disabled except for @TLKAE
+- preferences are disabled
+- working through imagination is disabled

 ## CI.app.Trinity disabled